 All things considered, the Annapurna Expedition is not only among the most challenging expeditions, but it also has a higher percentage of mortality than most other expeditions.
 The gigantic Annapurna stretches from Marshyangdi in the east to the ferocious Kali Gandaki valley in the west.
-It begins with four hills that formed an obstruction on the northern side of the picturesque Pokhara valley.
+It begins with four hills that formed an obstruction on the northern side of the picturesque Pokhara Valley.
 You can also locate the most popular trekking route in Nepal on the western side of the Annapurna sanctuary, around the highest Annapurna summit.

 Prepare to be mesmerized by the breathtaking vistas of the Annapurna I (809 m), Annapurna II (7937 m), Annapurna III (7855 m), Annapurna IV (7525 m), Varaha Shikhar (7847 m), Dhaulagiri 1 (8163 m), Dhaulagiri II (7751 m), Nilgiri (6940 m) and many more during the autumn expedition to Mount Annapurna.
-The sky gets clearer than ever, making sure that you get every ounce of the majestic view you long for.
+The sky gets clearer than ever, ensuring you get every ounce of the majestic view you long for.

 Join Outfitter Nepal on an exciting journey to the Annapurna expedition this autumn!
-We are already taking reservations for our Annapurna Expedition in 2023 and 2024.
+We are already taking reservations for our Annapurna Autumn Expedition in 2023 and 2024.
 As part of our autumn Expedition to the top of the challenging Mount Annapurna from the Nepal side, our knowledgeable and highly skilled Sherpas will guide you to the summit.
 Our primary focus is your safety, which has been highly prioritized while curating this itinerary.

 History of the Annapurna Expedition